 These models offer a single type of I/O connection, 1-in 1-out common source.
 Figure 3.4 below, shows the terminal block.
-Refer to the details in Terminal Block Connections above, when making the connections.
+Refer to the details in Terminal Block Connections on the previous page, when making the connections.